Railroad strike, and the economic damage it would cause, looms closer

 Those engineers and conductors unions represent roughly half of the more than 100,000 unionized workers at the nation's major freight railroads.
 Without them on the job those trains will not run, nor will many commuter and Amtrak trains that run over freight rail lines.
 Indeed, Amtrak has already suspended some of its routes.

-If the two sides don't reach a deal by end of Tuesday, the heads of the two unions and the negotiators for the railroads' bargaining team are schedule to meet with Labor Secretary Martin Walsh in Washington early Wednesday, according to someone familiar the with plans.
+Unable to reach a deal Tuesday, the heads of the two unions and the negotiators for the railroads' bargaining team are scheduled to meet with Labor Secretary Martin Walsh in Washington early Wednesday, according officials with each union and a Department of Labor spokesperson.

-"The parties continue to negotiate, and last night Secretary Walsh again engaged to push the parties to reach a resolution that averts any shutdown of our rail system," said a Labor Department spokesperson Tuesday.
-Talks were reportedly continuing late Tuesday afternoon.
+Administration officials have grown increasingly concerned about the possibility of a strike in recent days.
+President Joe Biden personally called rail unions and companies on Monday while visiting Boston in an attempt to avert a rail shut down, White House press secretary Karine Jean-Pierre told reporters.

+CNN reported earlier Tuesday that the White House is urgently discussing contingency plans, with agencies across the federal government working through how they could potentially use federal authority to keep critical supply chains operational as labor talks continue to sit at an impasse.

 The railroads work under a unique labor law that allows the federal government to intervene to keep the workers on the job, rather than freely allowing a strike or a lockout of workers by management.